katedouglass3/MinesweeperProject/README.md

 different color modes on another drop down.
 Then, the user should click any cell to start the game.
 The number in a cell represents the number of neighboring bombs (vertically, horizontally, or diagonally).
-The goal is to flag any cells that contain a bomb by right-clicking, and left click on any cells that do not contain bombs to show the cell contents.
-If the user successfully clicks all the non-bomb-containing cells without clicking any with bombs, they win!
+The goal is to flag any cells that contain a bomb by right-clicking, and left click on any cells that do not have a bomb to display the value of the cell.
+If the user successfully clicks all the bomb-free cells without clicking any with bombs, they win!

 Whenever a user wins, clicks on a bomb, or clicks quit, a pop-up appears, displaying the time they took to complete